September in the Grand Canyon

 The Grand Canyon is a large park and the main feature, the canyon itself, creates unusual weather patterns.
 As we’ve said before, there are two distinct environments in the park.
 The first is the mountainous, Alpine environment on the rims that stays pleasant in the summer and receives many feet of snow in the winter.
-In September, the average high at the South Rim is 76 degrees fahrenheit, and the average low is 43 degrees fahrenheit (high of 24 degrees celsius, low 6 degrees celsius.)
+In September, the average high at the South Rim is 76 degrees Fahrenheit, and the average low is 43 degrees Fahrenheit (high of 24 degrees Celsius, low 6 degrees Celsius.)
 However, inside the canyon is a desert environment– despite the Colorado River running through it– which remains pleasant in the winter, but has intense heat in the summer.
-At Phantom Ranch at the bottom of the Canyon, the average high temperature in September is 96 degrees fahrenheit, and low of 69 degrees fahrenheit (35H/21L degrees celsius.)
+At Phantom Ranch at the bottom of the Canyon, the average high temperature in September is 96 degrees Fahrenheit, and the low of 69 degrees Fahrenheit (35H/21L degrees Celsius.)
 Visitors should keep in mind that these numbers are averages, and thus not the hottest or the coldest temps you might encounter.
 September can often break triple digits inside the canyon in absolute temperature and it often feels that way when hiking or backpacking.

 wildlife in september